timbertson/runix/README.md

 ## Interactive use:

-To run an abitraty derivation, you need to know its name:
+To run an arbitrary derivation, you need to know its name:

 **Note**: these examples use a version of `jq` for macOS x86_64, other platforms will have different derivations.